www.brinsea.com (use the coupon code FRESH for 10% off)

 Honestly...the waiting is KILLING me !
 I check on the eggs, turn them, but honestly the Brinsea Mini Advance does it all.
 If I only had 7 eggs inside, the Brinsea would handling the turning also and I would just have to be sure the water reservoir was full.

 The beak, leg scales and claws are almost completely formed.
-The growing chick has used up the egg white as a food supply and is now starting on the yolk.
-The embryo now takes up most of the interior space inside the shell.
+The growing chick has used up the egg white as a food supply and will soon be starting on the yolk.

-Today the neck and breast muscles will continue to develop and strengthen in order to help the chick have the ability to break out of the shell....we're getting close now.
+Today the neck and breast muscles will continue to develop and strengthen in order to help the chick have the ability to break out of the shell.
+The embryo has turned its beak towards the air cell...we're getting close now.
 Amazing how on the outside nothing is going on, but inside, the daily changes are amazing.

 I will do one final candling tomorrow before 'lockdown'.
 To my untrained eye, all nine eggs seem to be developing so I still haven't weeded out any.
 It will be pretty crowded in the incubator if all nine do hatch (I can only hope!) so I will have the brooder box ready and warmed and start moving the chicks into that as soon as they have dried off.